nsitu/Vault/README.md

 # Vault
 This is an example of an [Express](https://expressjs.com) app that uses [Auth0](https://auth0.com/) for User authentication.
-It displays a public landing page, but also shares secret data via a `/vault` endpoint.
+It displays a public landing page, but also shares secret data via an `/api/vault` endpoint.
 This makes use of `isAuthenticated` logic to ensure the user is logged in before sending the secret data.

 ## Setup Auth0
 To use this code, create your own [Auth0](https://auth0.com/) account.